Conservation laws with discontinuous flux function on networks: a splitting algorithm: LWR model with discontinuous flux on networks

 as $f_i^{\text{in}}$ is bounded from above by $f(u_{i,0}^{\text{in}})$ due to the definition of the demand.

 Hence, the choices of the densities induce the correct waves. \end{proof}

 Now, we consider the case of more incoming than outgoing roads.
 Exemplary, we study the 2-to-1 situation, even though the results can be easily extended to the $n$-to-1 case.
-We assume that a rightway parameter $q$ is given and the unique density of the discontinuous flux can be determined according to the following theorem:
+We assume that a \rv{right of way} parameter $q$ is given and the unique density of the discontinuous flux can be determined according to the following theorem: